The Catlins: Geography

-The Catlins area covers some 1900 km2 and forms a rough triangular shape, extending up to 40 km inland and along a stretch of coast 100 km in extent.
-The mouths of two large rivers, the Clutha River in the northeast and the Mataura River in the west, mark its coastal limits.
-To the north and northwest, the rough bush-clad hills give way to rolling pastoral countryside drained and softened by the actions of tributaries of these two rivers such as the Pomahaka River.
+The Catlins area covers some 1900 km2 and forms a rough triangular shape, extending up to 40 km inland and along a stretch of coast 100 km in extent between the mouths of two large rivers, the Clutha River in the northeast and the Mataura River in the west.

 The rugged, scenic coastline of the Catlins features sandy beaches, blowholes, a petrified forest at Curio Bay, and the Cathedral Caves, which visitors can reach at low tide.
 Much of the coastline consists of high cliffs, up to 200 m in height, and the land rises sharply from the coast at most points.
 For this reason, many of the area's rivers cascade over waterfalls as they approach the ocean (notably the iconic Purakaunui Falls on the short Purakaunui River).

 The South Island's southernmost point, Slope Point, projects near the southwestern corner of the Catlins.
 To the west of this lies Waipapa Point, often considered the boundary of the Catlins region, beyond which lies the swampy land around the mouth of the Mataura River at the eastern end of Toetoes Bay.
 But various people place the western boundary of the Catlins region in different places, and some more stringent definitions exclude even Slope Point.
 A proposed boundary circulated in 2009 by the New Zealand Geographic Board ran roughly north from Slope Point, then inland around the Catlins Ranges and east to Nugget Point.
 Tourist organisations objected, asking that the boundary be moved further west to include Fortrose.